Michelle Welborn, CPM, LM | Primary Midwife

 My training is through the National Midwifery Institute, Hearts and Hands Midwifery program, and The Farm Midwifery Center.
 I gained my hands on skills in apprenticeships with three busy local homebirth practices.
 Additionally, in the summer of 2008 I volunteered as a Hospital Midwife in Vanuatu.
 I am a lifetime learner and love to attend conferences, seminars and trainings.

-I am eternally grateful to the women and families I have served and to the midwives and teachers who have mentored me along my way.
+I am eternally grateful to the families I have served and to the midwives and teachers who have mentored me along my way.
 Thank you!

 Yes, Welborn is my real family name — it must be meant to be — a calling perhaps!